NiklasRosenstein/ghost-fly-io/README.md

 container mounts an S3 bucket using [GeeseFS] to store all Ghost content in S3 (not just media files as is the case with the Ghost Amazon S3 integration).

+> Disclaimer: We use `NOD_ENV=development` to allow using an SQlite database in the first place.
+I'm unaware of any
+> consequences for production scenarios _aside_ from allowing to use SQlite, so tread carefully.

 ## Configuration

 ### Litestream & GeeseFS